OK, don’t freak out, but time is changing…

 Not in a Marty McFly, Back To The Future way, but this October, clocks are set to ‘go back’.

-This occasion marks the end of British Summer Time (BST) and reverts to Greenwich meantime (GMT) – which basically means that clocks will go back by 1 hour on Sunday 25th October 2020, at 02:00.
+This occasion marks the end of British Summer Time (BST) and reverts to Greenwich meantime (GMT) – which basically means that clock will go back by 1 hour on Sunday 31st October 2021, at 02:00.

 And before you ask – this does mean you will have an extra hour in bed.